santhoshse7en/YouTube-Scraper/README.md

 YouTube-Scraper
 ------------------------------------------------------------
-This script scrapes YouTube details like
+This python script scrape the YouTube details as follows like

     * Channel Name
     * Subscribers Count